 A partnership for mutual development

 When Norway struck oil in the 1970s its oil and gas industry had catching up to do.
-International companies were invited to set up joint ventures and agreements to help the industry develop — and now look where we are today.
+International companies were invited to set up joint ventures and agreements to help the industry develop and now look where we are today.
 The same approach can apply to Angola where the combination of collaboration with local partners and investment in the local area can develop the Angolan industry.
-To further support this, the Angolan government is implementing improved fiscal terms to boost oil production from mature fields, a strategy similar to what has been done in Norway.
+To further support this, the Angolan government has implemented improved fiscal terms to boost oil production from mature fields, a strategy similar to what has been done in Norway.

-Development of the state-owned company, Sonangol – now focused on its core, as well as creation of the National Agency of Petroleum and Gas (ANPG) as the new regulator for the country’s oil industry, are key in this strategy.
+Development of the state-owned company, Sonangol, now focused on its core, as well as creation of the National Agency of Petroleum and Gas (ANPG) as the new regulator for the country’s oil industry, are key in this strategy.
 Equinor will continue to work closely with local authorities to share knowledge and competencies from NCS.